 The Personal Property Tax rate is $5.33 per $100 (5.33%) of the assessed value of the vehicle ($3.55 for vehicles with specially-designed equipment for disabled persons).

 NOTE: Titling and registering a vehicle with the Virginia Department of Motor Vehicles (DMV) does not automatically register the vehicle with the City of Alexandria.

 Beginning in tax year 2019, the Alexandria City Council voted to eliminate the local decal fee and the requirement for taxpayers to display a windshield decal.
 As a result, decals are no longer provided or required.
 In lieu of the local decal fee, the 2019 personal property tax rate was increased to $5.33 per $100 of assessed value.
-Alexandria joins the majority of Virginia localities that abolished the decal display requirement and implemented a more efficient and customer-friendly tax process.
+This change was made to implement a more efficient and customer-friendly tax process.
 Please note that most residential parking districts still require the residential parking permit to be displayed on the rear bumper.
 Residential parking districts 12 and 12A will be monitored by automated license plate readers rather than by the residential parking permits.
-For additional information, please contact the Revenue Division at email@example.com.
+For additional information, please contact the Revenue Division at firstname.lastname@example.org.

 Residents of residential permit parking districts must also purchase and display a residential parking permit.
 Additional information on the residential parking permit program is available on the Residential Parking Permit Program Facts page.

 Vehicle owners must register with the City within 30 days of moving into the City, purchasing a vehicle, or registering a vehicle to a City address with Virginia DMV.
 Any vehicle not registered within 120 days of becoming taxable will be subject to a late filing penalty.